profile picture

 Teaching experience

 I'm always excited at the opportunity to be a teacher and research mentor!
-I am a teaching assistant for four courses at UC San Diego: Digital Image Processing (fall), Intelligent Systems (winter), Autonomous Vehicles (spring), and Machine Learning for Music & Audio (summer).
+I am currently a professor at UC Merced, in the department of Electrical Engineering and Computer Science.
+Prior, I was lead teaching assistant for four courses at UC San Diego: Digital Image Processing (fall), Intelligent Systems (winter), Autonomous Vehicles (spring), and Machine Learning for Music & Audio (summer).
 I also mentor high school students through the UC COSMOS program, where I help teach a cluster centered on Music & Technology.
-My previous students have had peer-reviewed papers accepted to the MIT Undergraduate Research Technology Conference; IEEE Ubiquitous Computing, Electronics, and Mobile Communication Conference; Journal of Emerging Investigators; Journal of Student Research; and other publication venues.
+My previous students have had peer-reviewed papers accepted to the MIT Undergraduate Research Technology Conference; IEEE Symposium on Multimedia; IEEE Ubiquitous Computing, Electronics, and Mobile Communication Conference; Journal of Emerging Investigators; Journal of Student Research; and other publication venues.
 Outside of university courses, I also tutor students of all ages (middle school to graduate), typically in math, physics, and computer science.

 Credentials